TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 6/1 Samuel 6.16.md

 ---

-And when the five lords of the Philistines had seen it, they returned to Ekron the same day.
+When the five lords of the Philistines had seen it, they returned to Ekron the same day.